Rwandan genocide: The long wait for justice | DW | 21.05.2020

 Human rights defenders are celebrating the arrest of a key perpetrator of the Rwandan genocide.
 But many other suspected perpetrators are still at large.
 Experts say the mills of justice are turning too slowly.

-More than a quarter of a century after the Rwandan genocide, one of the main suspects have been caught: 85-year-old Felicien Kabuga was arrested in Paris on May 16.
-The entrepreneur was on the run for more than two decades and had been living under a false name.
+More than a quarter of a century after the Rwandan genocide, one of the main suspects has been caught: 85-year-old Felicien Kabuga was arrested in Paris on May 16.
+The entrepreneur had been on the run for more than two decades and living under a false name.
 He is accused of bankrolling the genocide and was considered one of the most wanted men in the world.

 "Kabuga is, of course, the top one," says DW Rwanda expert Fred Muvunyi.
 There were similar reactions in the small town of Muniga, Kabuga's birthplace.